JeremyLau01/BU_Lab__Sophomore_Summer/README.md

 Cavitation causes damage in pipes, boat propellers, pumps, fuel injectors (in cars), and in diesel engines.
 By understanding the relationship between the water/liquid pressure and the amount and location of the resulting cavitation, we can create machinery that is less prone to cavitation damage. <br><br>

 <b>What are you looking at in my video?</b><br>
 In the bottom right hand corner of the screen you can see a video (images shown one after another to create a video) of the cavitation process.
-The water flows from left to right, and you can see bubble cavitation (darker areas) and sheet cavitation (lighter areas) occur.<br><br>
+The water flows from left to right, and you can see bubble cavitation (darker areas) and sheet cavitation (lighter areas) occur.<br>

-Mean voltage refers to the mean frequency of the Variable Frequency Drive (VFD) which is used to control the speed of the motor that pumps the water.<br><br>
+In the top right hand corner of the screen you can see a graph of the voltage of the Variable Frequency Driver (VFD) which controls the speed of the motor that pumps the water. <br>

+The mean voltage refers to the mean frequency of VFD during each measurement.<br>

 The mean brightness refers to the normalized mean pixel brightness of each image in the dataset.
 The mean brightness decreases as more cavitation occurs at faster water flow speeds.<br>